kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 1. The external solution sends an `order.created` Event.
 2. The Event is accepted by Kyma.
-* The Event triggers the deployed lambda.
+3. The Event triggers the deployed lambda.
-* The lambda prints out CE context attributes.
+4. The lambda prints out CE context attributes.

-# Set up
+## Prerequisites

 ### Install Kyma locally